Using the Navier-Cauchy equation for motion estimation in dynamic imaging: Models and reconstruction strategies in dynamic imaging

 In this section, we introduce the mathematical framework to formulate and address the problem of dynamic image reconstruction.
 In particular, we will consider the two-dimensional case throughout the article.
 Further, since the motion estimation approach via the Navier-Cauchy equation is not restricted to a particular imaging modality, we want to present the motion compensation strategy in a framework covering many different modalities.
 A detailed introduction can be found for instance in \cite{H14,hahnkienle19}.

 We start by deriving the model of the stationary setting.
 To be more intuitive, we first consider the example of computerized tomography (CT).
 In CT, X-ray beams are transmitted through the specimen of interest to a detector where the intensity loss of the X-rays is recorded.
+Is the intensity at the source position denoted by $I_0$ and the intensity at the detector position by $I_1$, then the CT-measurement for this particular configuration is given by $\log \left(\frac{I_0}{I_1}\right)$.
 In particular, the radiation source needs to rotate around the object to capture information from different angles of view.
 Due to this rotation, the data acquisition takes a considerable amount of time.
-The mathematical model for this imaging process is given by the Radon transform which integrates $h$ along the straight lines $\lbrace x \in \R^2 \, : \, x^T\theta(t)=y\rbrace$, i.e. along the path of the emitted X-rays.
-In particular, the unit vector $\theta(t)=(\cos(t),\sin(t))^T$ characterizes the source position at time instance $t$, while $y$ denotes the affected detector point, and $\delta$ stands for the delta distribution.
-The goal is then to recover $h$, the linear attenuation coefficient of the studied specimen, from measurements $g(t,y)=\mathcal{R} h(t,y)$ with $(t,y)\in [0,2\pi]\times \R$.
+The mathematical model for this imaging process is given by the Radon transform

+which integrates $h$ along the straight lines $\lbrace x \in \R^2 \, : \, x^T\theta(t)=y\rbrace$, i.e. along the path of the emitted X-rays.
+Every source position corresponds to one time instance, in particular, the unit vector $\theta(t)=(\cos(t),\sin(t))^T$ characterizes the source position at time instance $t$, while $y$ denotes the affected detector point, and $\delta$ stands for the delta distribution.
+The goal is then to recover $h$, the linear attenuation coefficient of the studied specimen, from measurements $g(t,y)=(\mathcal{R}h)(t,y)$ with $(t,y)\in [0,2\pi]\times \R$.
 Using the Fourier transform of $\delta$, we further obtain the equivalent representation

-Besides CT, many imaging modalities in the stationary setting can be modeled mathe\hyp{}matically by a linear operator which integrates the searched-for quantity along certain manifolds, for instance along circles, respectively spheres, in SONAR or photoacoustic tomography.
+Besides CT, many imaging modalities in the stationary setting can be modeled mathematically by a linear operator which integrates the searched-for quantity along certain manifolds, for instance along circles, respectively spheres, in SONAR or photoacoustic tomography.
 Thus, we consider in the following a more general framework, namely model operators of type